How to Build Custom WordPress Blocks with React 2021

 Generate block using @wordpress/create-block

-From inside the space-rocket plugin director:
+From inside the space-rocket plugin directory

 npx @wordpress/create-block hero --namespace space-rocket-blocks --title "Hero" --short-description="For when you need a hero" --category space-rocket-blocks